 There are several options suitable for individuals seeking addiction treatment for college students.
 Some of the programs include:

 - Detox centers: Individuals working towards recovery from substance and alcohol abuse require detoxification (detox) to remove the substances that are still within their systems.
 Detox centers help to reduce the effects of withdrawal by implementing suitable treatment protocols as well as round-the-clock monitoring by qualified professionals.

 - Holistic drug rehabilitation: These treatments seek to address the mind, body, and spirit to ensure better outcomes for people who have not been adequately served by traditional programs such as AA and NA.
 While some people find such traditional programs useful in treating addictions, there are many people who feel these programs have not been effective and therefore may require different approaches.

 - SMART Recovery: This program is based on a modern approach that equips people with tools that they can use to make independent decisions about their recoveries.
 It involves meetings both in person and online that may be convenient for college students seeking rehabilitation.

-- Dual diagnosis treatment: This form of treatment may be an integral part of any rehabilitation program as it addresses both substance abuse problems and any underlying mental health issues.
+- Dual diagnosis treatment: This form of treatment may be an integral part of any rehabilitation program as it addresses both substance use disorder problems and any underlying mental health issues.

 After addiction treatment, you can take certain steps to get back on track academically:

 - Define your goals: Before rehabilitation, alcohol and drug addiction may have dominated your life and made you lose track of your goals.
 As you start a new chapter in your life, take time to redefine your academic goals.
 This can help you obtain a better sense of what you need to prioritize so you can avoid the drugs that once took over your life.

 - Find positive influences: You may have a healthier recovery if you eliminate the negative influences in your social circle that propelled you toward addiction.
 Find new friends who share your dreams and goals to prevent you from losing focus on your healing and your academics.